divayprakash/tribute-page/README.md

-# tribute-page
+# Tribute Page

-A tribute to the great Ayrton Senna
+A tribute to the great Ayrton Senna.

+Made with 💙 by Divay Prakash, as part for the requirements for the 'Front-End Web Developer' certification from FreeCodeCamp.